Research Ethics and Integrity framework

 In Schools where students might bring forward their own research proposals, most commonly Geosciences and Informatics, they should seek Ethics approval under the guidance of their supervisors.
 The responsibility to secure approval still lies with the senior member of staff supervising the project.

 When the need for review is identified, the proposal must be referred to an Ethics Committee or nominated individual within the School.
 Schools that experience a higher volume of review requests have set up Ethics Committees to handle proposals.
-Others, most notably those working in technical and theoretical fields, do not usually encounter Ethics issues.
+Others, most notably those working in technical and theoretical fields, encounter a lower volume of ethical issues and convene their Research Committee as an Ethics Committee when required.

 Follow the links to access the relevant procedures: